aforward9600/pokemonpalette/README.md

 - Minor tweak to Pallet Town object data for Prof Oak
 - Added ledge to route 25 to prevent softlock
 - Fixed menu not clearing if A is held after saving
+- Minor tweaks to the Rival's object data in various maps

 #Bugfixes: